 The sale was finalised in spring of 2016.
 With that, affordable rental apartments formed the majority of the housing options offered by the Y-Foundation, and the Y-Foundation Group was born.
 The subsidised ARA rental apartments were renamed M2-Kodit.

-Today, the Y-Foundation has over 17,300 apartments in over 50 cities or municipalities.
+Today, the Y-Foundation has 18,000 apartments in 57 cities or municipalities.
 The apartments are divided into Y-Kodit and M2-Kodit.

 The founding members of the Y-Foundation are: